 What is the difference between private and public tours?

 Most of the vacations we run each year are Private Tours.
-The benefits of private vacations are you can travel with your own group, with a minimum of four people, on dates of your choosing on any of our Montana vacation locations.
+The benefits of private vacations are you can travel with your own group, with a minimum of four people, on dates of your choosing to any of our Montana vacation locations.
 Our private vacation groups can be a family, couples traveling together, a group celebrating a milestone, a company treating their employees, or anything else.

 Where can I find information on specific vacations such as arrival details, what is included, etc?